 Discussion

 In this study, we developed a method to evaluate the consequences of reduced sampling effort on uncertainty in age and length composition data and demonstrated the proportional decrease in the ISS due to reductions in sampling.
 We found that the ISS for age composition data was more sensitive to reductions in sampling effort than the ISS for length composition.
-While the age composition ISS was sensitive to reductions in age sampling effort, we also show that the ISS for age composition was unaffected by the level of sub-sampling in the length frequency collections.
-Looking across multiple survey regions revealed that these reductions in ISS, or increase in uncertainty, of length and age composition were stock specific, but generally consistent.
+We also show that while the age composition ISS was sensitive to reductions in age sampling effort the ISS for age composition was unaffected by the level of sub-sampling in the length frequency collections.
+Looking across multiple survey regions revealed that these reductions in ISS, or an increase in uncertainty, of length and age composition were stock specific, but generally consistent.
 We find, based on the proportional decrease in ISS from sub-sampled data compared to full datasets, that there are recommendations that can be made to balance age and length collections on fishery-independent platforms with considerations of the amount of effort required to obtain these collections.

 An unknown, but desirable outcome of research would be to specify how many length frequency collections are necessary to provide adequate information to stock assessment models.
 Gerritsen and McGrath (2007) suggested that sampling rates for length frequency be 10 fish per length category based on the mean weighted coefficient of variation statistic.
 In practical implementation, their suggestion would result in stock-specific sampling rates at the haul level, where larger fish would require more samples, and smaller fish would require less.
-While this is a result that makes biological sense, and is attractive as it is related to life-history characteristics of the stocks being sampled, it could result in logistical difficulties when implemented ‘on deck’ during a survey.
+While this is a result that makes biological sense, and is attractive as it is related to life-history characteristics of the stocks being sampled, it could result in logistical difficulties when implemented during a survey.
 We suggest, alternatively, that a more logistically feasible length frequency sampling method would be to set the same sampling rate across stocks at the haul level, recognizing that length frequencies for some stocks may be over-sampled.
-Here, we find that limiting sampling at 100 to 150 fish within a haul (whether for total or sex-specific length composition) would provide length composition data that have relatively similar uncertainty compared to length composition data derived from sampling at more intense rates (within 10% of the full dataset length composition ISS).
+Here, we find that limiting sampling at 100 to 150 fish per species within a haul (whether for total or sex-specific length composition) would provide length composition data that have relatively similar uncertainty compared to length composition data derived from sampling at more intense rates (within 10% of the full dataset length composition ISS).
 We conclude, therefore, that there is little added benefit, in terms of reduced uncertainty, beyond sampling limits of 100 to 150 fish lengths per haul.
-This indicates as well that we are beyond a saturation point, or a point of diminishing returns in the improvements made by any increased sampling effort in these surveys for length composition, however, this is not the case for age composition sampling.
+This indicates that we are beyond a saturation point, or a point of diminishing returns in the improvements made by any increased sampling effort in these surveys for length composition, however, this is not the case for age composition sampling.